isomerpages/moe-bendemeersec/_languages-and-humanities/English and Literature/English Language Department Overview.md

 **Department’s Goals**

-•     To develop an appreciation for the English Language.
+•     To develop an appreciation for the English Language
 •     To engage students in developing skills that go beyond the classroom environment.

 **English Department Programmes**